twhume/numbo/README.md

 TODO list

+Immediate
+- work out map-key in the viz.clj app - or just forget it
+- add a display of the current iteration
+- display the current codelet in the text field
+- plot a working memory and switch to that when needed
+- implement quit

 Big next tasks

 * Finish implementing cl/rand-op - the creation of a new brick in wm
 * Create a GUI for all this, it's unfathomable.
-Write a visualizer for the WM (highlight nodes, connections, additions), PNet (highlight activations); and Coderack (just a table).
+Write a visualizer for the WM (highlight nodes, connections, additions); and Coderack (just a table).
 Let it step through a run (i.e record state at each step and refresh fwd/back); Means recording that history (log WM, CR, PN and the selected codelet each time) and mutating each of the displayable entries into a UI element

 Necessary